 - Self-employed residents or freelancers are entitled to a credit of €300 a year.

 - Parents with children used to receive an allowance of €76.88 per month per child – but this has been merged with the family allowance so that the amount paid per child (born after 1 August 2016) is now €265 a month.

 - A single parent can also receive a tax credit of €750–€1,500.
 There are also rebates of taxable income for expenses covering childcare costs for children under 14, and housekeeping costs for domestic work inside the dwelling of the taxpayer.

-- If joint taxed couples realises their own professional income they are entitled to a joint abatement of €4,500.
+- If joint taxed couples realizes their own professional income they are entitled to a joint abatement of €4,500.

 The tax year ends 31 December every year in Luxembourg, and a taxpayer must file their return by 31 March the following year.
-Late filing that does not go past a few months is usually accepted.
+Late filings that do not go past a few months are usually accepted.

 Which tax return do I need to submit?